sf-wdi-31/angular-services-training/readme.md

 When a user goes to `/`, they should see a list of books (`books#index`).
 When a user goes to `/books/:id`, they should see a single book (`books#show`).

 Your data (a list of books) lives inside `allBooks.js`.
-This afternoon, you'll learn how to retreive this data from an external API to perform all CRUD operations, but for now, you'll work with this sample book data.
+This afternoon, you'll learn how to retrieve this data from an external API to perform all CRUD operations, but for now, you'll work with this sample book data.

 ## Getting Started